The History of Pageants: 1990s

 Dr. Deborah Williams becomes the first African-American woman to win a national pageant for married women.
 She is a practicing psychologist and mother of one, from Texas.

-Carolyn Sapp, Miss America 1992, achieves national recognition for her campaign against domestic violence after reporters reveal that she was physically assaulted by her former fiancé, an NFL player.
+Carolyn Sapp, Miss America 1992, achieves national recognition for her campaign against domestic violence.
 She makes the cover of People and stars in a film about her life, Miss America: Behind the Crown.

 As Hurricane Andrew threatens to hit Biloxi, Mississippi, site of the Miss Teen USA Pageant, producers decide to hold the contest early.
 To maintain suspense, they tape the crownings of two winners, Miss Iowa and Miss Oklahoma, and keep the name of the actual winner a secret.
 Later that night, the pre-taped pageant airs and Miss Iowa, Jamie Solinger, is revealed as the new Miss Teen USA.

-Miss Florida, Leanza Cornett, is crowned Miss America 1993 and uses her year to advocate her platform, AIDS Education, Awareness and Prevention.
-She addresses Congress and is credited with playing a substantial role in the passing of the 1993 AIDS Prevention Act.
+Miss Florida, Leanza Cornett, is crowned Miss America 1993 and uses her year to advocate her platform Education, Awareness and Prevention.
+She addresses Congress.

 For the second time in pageant history, black women hold the Miss USA and Miss America titles simultaneously: Kenya Moore, Miss USA 1993, and Kimberly Aiken, Miss America 1994 (selected in September 1993).

 In a pageant first, Sandra Earnest, the mother of ten children, wins a pageant for married women, Mrs. International.